-We may request advances on the Revolving Line up to an aggregate principal of \$30.0 million.
-The Revolving Line matures and all outstanding principal amounts are due on June 23, 2023.
-The Company must also maintain an aggregate balance of unrestricted cash at PWB (not including amounts in certain specified accounts) equal to or greater than \$10.0 million.
-The interest rate on Revolving Line borrowings is a variable annual rate equal to the greater of (a) 2.75% above the Prime Rate (as defined in the Revolving Line), or (b) 6.00%.
-As of March 31, 2022, the outstanding principal balance on the Revolving Line was \$2.5 million.
+We may request advances on our loan and security agreement (as amended from time to time, the "Revolving Line") with Pacific Western Bank ("PWB") up to an aggregate principal of \$30.0 million.
+In July 2022, the Revolving Line maturity date was extended to June 23, 2024 upon receipt of \$100.0 million in aggregate new gross proceeds (as defined in the Revolving Line).
+All outstanding principal amounts are due upon maturity.
+We must also maintain an aggregate balance of unrestricted cash at PWB (not including amounts in certain specified accounts) equal to or greater than \$10.0 million.
+The interest rate on Revolving Line borrowings is a variable annual rate equal to the greater of (a) 0.75% above the Prime Rate (as defined in the Revolving Line), or (b) 4.25%.
+As of September 30, 2022, the outstanding principal balance on the Revolving Line was \$22.5 million and the stated interest rate was 7.00%